sqlmapproject/sqlmap/Usage.md

 Option: `--gpage`

 Default sqlmap behavior with option `-g` is to do a Google search and use the first 100 resulting URLs for further SQL injection testing.
 However, in combination with this option you can specify with this switch, `--gpage`, some page other than the first one to retrieve target URLs from.

+### Use HTTP parameter pollution

+Switch: `--hpp`

+HTTP parameter pollution (HPP) is a method for bypassing WAF/IPS/IDS protection mechanisms (explained [here](http://www.imperva.com/resources/glossary/http_parameter_pollution_hpp.html)) that is particularly effective against ASP/IIS and ASP.NET/IIS platforms.
+If you suspect that the target is behind such protection, you can try to bypass it by using this switch.

 ### Imitate smartphone